nilTheDev/diary/README.md

 This is my final project for cs50 course.
 It is a simple web application with a flask (python) backend and SQLite database.
 In the front end no Javascript is used.
-Only pure CSS for styling purpose.
+Only pure CSS is used for styling purpose.

+A basic demonstration of the web app can be found in this link https://youtu.be/-wCyZu21gFU

 The name of the web app is Diary as it acts as a personal diary for the user.